Welcome and Introduction

 All residents are required to take the annual Preventive Medicine In-Service Examination in each year of training.
 The exam is given during the summer of each year.
 The Preventive Medicine In-Service Examination, provided by the American College of Preventive Medicine (ACPM), is designed for residents in all specialty areas of Preventive Medicine.
 The material covered in the exam relates to the core (morning) portion of the American Board of Preventive Medicine (ABPM) examination and includes questions on Epidemiology, Biostatistics, Infectious Disease, Chronic Disease, Occupational Medicine, and Health Services Administration.
 Exam results include individual scores by category, the overall percent correct, and a national comparison with other programs (coded).
 Results are used to guide programmatic content in the OEMR as well as identify areas of additional concentration for individual residents.

 A fundamental requirement of the residency training program is that the resident be given and demonstrate increasing responsibility for the management of all aspects of occupational and environmental medicine.
 An evaluation of performance, based on a set of competencies/educational objectives designed for each rotation, is obtained at the completion of each rotation.
-Preceptors in each rotation are asked to evaluate each resident on his or her ability to assume responsibility throughout the rotation.
+Preceptors in each rotation are asked to evaluate each resident on their ability to assume responsibility throughout the rotation.
 Preceptors are encouraged to review these evaluations with the resident in an exit interview at the end of the rotation.

 Resident Learning Portfolio and Semi-Annual Evaluation of Residents